amjack0/amjack0/README.md

 My name is Mujib Gouri.
 I am a mechatronics engineer.
 I am a robotics enthusiast and a programmer.
-Currently working with collaborative and industrial robots which involves motion and control along with Orocos and Robot Operating System(ROS).
+Currently working with collaborative and industrial robots which involves motion and control along with C++ and python.

 For questions and answers about ROS, here is my profile at [ROS org](https://answers.ros.org/users/57146/amjack/). \
-Videos and other related content can be found under [Youtube](https://www.youtube.com/channel/UCy5HdGzm2zD_j62KLxxmGHQ/featured ).

-Also, find my articles/blogs on [Medium](https://mujibgouri.medium.com/) and at [instagram](https://www.instagram.com/invites/contact/?i=a38x6i4in837&utm_content=nz6drnu).

 ## Things I deal with on the computer

-- ROS1 (currently exploring ROS2)
+- Python
+- C++
+- ROS1/2
 - Orocos
-- C++
 - CMake
-- Python
 - Markdown
 - ...and more !